 PiE is a bi-annual conference on the measurement, monitoring, and managing of in situ particle size and sediment concentration in the aquatic environment.
 The meeting is organized by Sequoia and a local organizer somewhere in Europe.

-Here is what some past attendees have to say:
+Here is what some past PiE attendees have to say about the meeting:

 “The PiE meeting is one of the most scientifically informative as well as enjoyable conferences on my calendar.
 I try not to miss it.”, – Rick Reynolds, Scripps Institution of Oceanography